Cavaliers vs. Knicks Injury Report Today - April 26

 Cavaliers Season Insights

-- On the offensive side of the ball, the Cavaliers have had a tough time putting the ball in the basket over their last 10 games, scoring 105.5 points per contest over that span as opposed to the 112.3 they've racked up over the course of this season.
+- On the offensive side of the ball, the Cavaliers have had a hard time putting the ball in the basket over their last 10 games, scoring 105.5 points per contest over that stretch compared to the 112.3 they've put up over the course of this year.

-- The Cavaliers' 113.7 points per 100 possessions on offense rank 10th in the NBA, and the 107.7 points they allow per 100 possessions rank first in the league.
+- The Cavaliers rank 10th in the NBA with 113.7 points scored per 100 possessions, and first in the league defensively with 107.7 points conceded per 100 possessions.

 Knicks Season Insights

-- In their previous 10 games, the Knicks are posting 112.0 points per contest, 4.0 fewer points than their season average (116).
+- Over their past 10 games, the Knicks are scoring 112 points per game, four fewer points than their season average (116).

 Cavaliers vs. Knicks Betting Info